VershimaKelvin/ShoeShop/README.md

 ## Project Overview

 ShoeShop is an ecommerce app for buying of shoes, its built with flutter, it has a beautiful and responsive user interface which gives detailed information about a particular item available for sale.
+The author of this project is [TheAlphamerc](https://github.com/TheAlphamerc)